rohitchris/ghostwriter-capstone/README.md

 ### Access the Application
 1. Open http://localhost:5173 in your browser
-2. Sign up or log in (accepts any email/password for demo)
+2. **Sign up** with a real email and password (Firebase authentication)
+3. Check your Firebase Console to see the registered user
-3. Navigate to `/generator` to create content
+4. Navigate to `/generator` to create content
-4. View scheduled posts in the Dashboard
+5. View scheduled posts in the Dashboard

 ---